Wendy Mesley: Broadcast career

 Mesley enrolled in the journalism program at Ryerson Polytechnical Institute but left before completing her degree, though she later obtained a diploma.
 In 1979, during her last year of studies, both CBC and CTV interviewed students for summer job opportunities.
 Mesley received offers from both networks but chose to work for CFCF-TV, the CTV affiliate in Montreal.
 However, by 1981, she transitioned to CBC.

 In 1985, Mesley became CBC's first female TV correspondent to cover the Prime Minister, when she joined the parliamentary bureau.
 Then in 1991, she became CBC's national affairs correspondent and started hosting Sunday Report.

 From 1994 to 2001, Mesley played a pivotal role in the creation and hosting of the media and technology series Undercurrents.
 In 2002, following a brief stint co-hosting the investigative show Disclosure, Mesley transitioned to the consumer investigation series Marketplace, concurrently serving as a frequent backup anchor for CBC's flagship evening news program, The National.

 In 2004, Mesley hosted a 13-part series called The Greatest Canadian.
 Between 2007 and 2008, she co-hosted four episodes of Test the Nation, with Brent Bambury, and one with Ron MacLean.
 Both programs aired on CBC.

 From October 2009, Mesley had a greater presence on The National, and in 2010, she became the program's regular Friday and Sunday anchor.

 In January 2018, she started hosting a new Sunday morning talk show on politics and media, titled The Weekly with Wendy Mesley.

-On June 9, 2020, Mesley was suspended from The Weekly with Wendy Mesley for saying "nigger" in an editorial meeting about a presumed panelist who had tweeted she was repeatedly called that; this occurred mere days after the murder of George Floyd.
-Mesley immediately apologized.
-Months earlier, during staff discussions of Quebec's Bill 21 prohibiting some civil servants from wearing anything connected to a religious belief, Mesley had referred to the seminal Quebec book "White Niggers of America", written by Pierre Vallières.
+In June 2020, Mesley was suspended from hosting The Weekly with Wendy Mesley pending an internal CBC investigation after she used the N-word during editorial meetings while preparing an episode about Black Lives Matter and media coverage of racism.
+This occurred mere days after the murder of George Floyd.
+Mesley apologized, saying the word was not directed at anyone and that she had been quoting material under discussion for the program, in the context of discussing a panelist who had tweeted she was repeatedly called that; Months earlier, during staff discussions of Quebec's Bill 21 prohibiting some civil servants from wearing anything connected to a religious belief, Mesley had referred to the seminal Quebec book "White Niggers of America", written by Pierre Vallières.
+The Weekly with Wendy Mesley did not return to air and was later replaced in the Sunday morning slot by Rosemary Barton Live.

 On July 5, 2021, Mesley announced her retirement from CBC.
-On July 7, 2021, an opinion piece she had written appeared in The Globe and Mail, entitled "I made mistakes.
-But my departure wasn't the solution to the CBC's problem with racism", which detailed the issues leading up to her retirement.
-While Mesley did concede to having made a serious error by using the "n-word" in editorial meetings, she indicated that her second mistake was in trusting CBC management to manage the story appropriately.
-She also felt that the punishment administered by management was disproportionate, given that on both occasions, her use of the word was not malicious.
+On July 7, The Globe and Mail published an opinion piece by Mesley titled "I made mistakes.
+But my departure wasn't the solution to the CBC's problem with racism", in which she addressed the circumstances leading up to her retirement.

-In 2022, Mesley, along with Maureen Holloway, created a podcast called "Women of Ill Repute".
+In 2022, Mesley and Maureen Holloway launched the podcast The Women of Ill Repute.
 She also began writing on Substack.